-Starring Jared Harris (Carnival Row), Stellan Skarsgård (River), Jessie Buckley (Fargo), and Emily Watson (Genius), the much anticipated Chernobyl TV series has arrived in Australia and using the information in this guide you won’t have to miss a key moment.
+Starring Jared Harris (Carnival Row), Stellan Skarsgård (River), Jessie Buckley (Fargo), and Emily Watson (Genius), the critically acclaimed Chernobyl TV series is available to watch in Australia, and using the information in this guide you won’t have to miss a key moment.

 Where to Watch or Stream Chernobyl

-HBO’s mini series, Chernobyl, aired on FOX SHOWCASE and is now available On Demand.
+HBO’s mini series, Chernobyl, aired on FOX SHOWCASE and is now available On Demand with Foxtel Now and BINGE.
 Here in Australia, there are several options for accessing FOX SHOWCASE including Foxtel, Foxtel Now or Foxtel from Telstra.
 To watch on Foxtel with a set-top box using a Standard or HD TV, the best option is the Foxtel Plus pack, which offers over 50 channels of entertainment, drama, lifestyle, docos, reality and more.
 Additionally, every Foxtel channel pack includes the option to stream the content free using the Foxtel Go app.